Israel raids West Bank, 2 Palestinians killed in gun battle

 Associated Press

-JERUSALEM (AP) — Israeli forces raided a refugee camp in the occupied West Bank early Thursday, setting off a gun battle in which two Palestinians were killed and 15 were wounded, the Palestinian Health Ministry said.
+JERUSALEM (AP) — Israeli forces raided a refugee camp in the occupied West Bank on Thursday, setting off a gun battle in which two Palestinians were killed and 15 were wounded, as Israel targeted what it said were militant networks after a series of deadly attacks.

 The raid came two days after a Palestinian from a village near Jenin shot and killed five people in central Israel, part of a wave of attacks in recent days that have left a total of 11 people dead.

-The Palestinian Health Ministry said 17-year-old Sanad Abu Atiyeh and 23-year-old Yazid al-Saadi were killed.
+The Palestinian Health Ministry said 17-year-old Sanad Abu Atiyeh and 23-year-old Yazid al-Saadi were killed on Thursday.
 It said 30-year-old Nidal Jaafara was shot and killed near the West Bank town of Bethlehem, apparently referring to the stabbing incident.

-The Israeli military said troops came under fire after entering Jenin to arrest suspects.
+The Israeli military said troops came under fire after entering Jenin to arrest three suspects linked to Tuesday’s attack.
 It said one soldier was wounded and evacuated to a hospital for treatment.
+The army said it has arrested a total of 31 suspects in recent West Bank raids aimed at preventing more attacks.

 The Jenin refugee camp was the scene of one of the deadliest battles of the second Palestinian intifada, or uprising.
 In April 2002, Israeli forces fought Palestinian militants in the camp for nearly three weeks.
 Twenty-three Israeli soldiers and at least 52 Palestinians, including civilians, were killed, according to the U.N.